 Under IFRS 8 the Company is required to disclose segmental information of its performance.
 Only one operating income could be identified.
-The Company derives its revenue interest income by financing receivables of BMW Group companies and trading derivatives to hedge the market risks of the Company.
+The Company derives its revenues interest income and factoring commission fee by financing and factoring receivables of BMW Group companies in the United Kingdom and trading derivatives to hedge the market risks of the Company.
 Furthermore, the interest revenue is derived by contributing to the liquidity requirements of the BMW Group.
 The interest revenue streams are related to the business model of the Company.